RobotWebTools/rclnodejs/README.md

   you allow-list capabilities in `web.json` or via CLI flags; anything else is rejected before it reaches ROS 2.
 Best for typed web apps and HTTP clients.
-  - **Typed SDK** — `call`, `publish`, `subscribe`, and `action`, typed end-to-end from your generated message, service, and action types.
+  - **Typed SDK** — `call`, `publish`, `subscribe`, and `action`, typed from generated ROS interfaces.
-  - **Two transports** — WebSocket, plus an optional HTTP listener (`--http-port`) for `call`, `publish`, and action goals with Server-Sent Events feedback and results.
-SDK subscriptions use WebSocket;
-    `--http-sse` additionally enables raw HTTP topic subscriptions.
+  - **Two transports** — WebSocket for all verbs, or HTTP (`--http-port`) for calls, publishes, and SSE actions.
+Action cancellation requires WebSocket.
+SDK subscriptions use WebSocket; `--http-sse` enables raw HTTP subscriptions.
-  - **Action lifecycle** — receive feedback and a terminal result/status.
-    Submit goals over WebSocket when cancellation is needed; closing an HTTP action stream does not cancel the ROS goal.
-  - **OpenAPI 3.1** — `rclnodejs-web openapi` emits a machine-readable spec for codegen, API explorers and agent tool-use, including action goal, feedback, and result schemas.
-Live SSE feedback needs an SSE-aware client.
+  - **OpenAPI 3.1** — export service, topic, and action schemas with `rclnodejs-web openapi`.

   ```ts
   import type {} from 'rclnodejs';